 If setting traps or fences give no result, the best way is to use homemade repellents that will keep squirrels away from your yard with their pungent smell.
-Apply these to the plants, flower bulbs, trees, and also vegetables growing across your lawn such as pumpkins, carrots, and melons.
+Apply these to the plants, flower bulbs, pots, trees, and also vegetables growing across your lawn such as pumpkins, carrots, and melons.
 These are also effective when used near your patio, porch, balcony, shed, or deck where you more often keep outdoor cushion furniture.
 Here are a few simple methods and recipes:

 - A mixture of jalapeno peppers, vinegar, and water